-0 - Personnel authorized more than two syllabuses.

-1 - Tactical Crewmen.
-Aircrewmen permanently assigned to a tactical aircraft unit and whose cumulative combat readiness contributes directly toward the combat readiness of the unit as reported through UNITREP.
+- 0 Personnel authorized more than two syllabuses. - 1 Tactical Crewmen.
+Aircrewmen permanently assigned to a tactical aircraft unit and whose cumulative combat readiness contributes directly toward the combat readiness of the unit as reported through UNITREP. - 2 Augmentation Crewmen.

-2 -Augmentation Crewmen.
 Those crewmen assigned to fly with tactical squadrons to augment the unit for combat readiness purposes.
-No more augmentation personnel will be assigned to a unit than is required to bring that unit to 100-percent T/O.

-3 - Tactical Support Crewmen.
-Crewmen similarly assigned as augmentation crewmen, but only maintained at a level of combat readiness that shall not inordinately degrade the capacity of the reporting unit to maintain combat readiness of tactical and augmentation crewmen.

-4 - Replacement Aircrewmen.
-Newly designated aircrewmen undergoing training as outlined in the Training and Readiness Manual within a tactical or training squadron.

-5 - All enlisted aircrewmen (flight engineers, radio operators, crewchiefs, gunners, test, trainees, etc.) and aerial observers and non-USN/USMC NA/NFOs.

-6 - Nonsyllabus pilot.

-7 - Nonsyllabus NFO.

-8 - Other nonsyllabus crewmen.

-9 - Local use.
+No more augmentation personnel will be assigned to a unit than is required to bring that unit to 100-percent T/O. - 3 Tactical Support Crewmen.
+Crewmen similarly assigned as augmentation crewmen, but only maintained at a level of combat readiness that shall not inordinately degrade the capacity of the reporting unit to maintain combat readiness of tactical and augmentation crewmen. - 4 Replacement Aircrewmen.
+Newly designated aircrewmen undergoing training as outlined in the Training and Readiness Manual within a tactical or training squadron. - 5 All enlisted aircrewmen (flight engineers, loadmasters, crewchiefs, gunners, test, trainees, etc.) and aerial observers and non-USN/USMC NA/NFOs. - 6 Nonsyllabus pilot. - 7 Nonsyllabus NFO. - 8 Other nonsyllabus crewmen. - 9 Local use.